 *Fire-kilned bricks were not the same as previous Canaanite stone building structures, which would reach perhaps two stories.

-The mythos of Nimrod contains many viewpoints, therefore, the historicity of Nimrod moves in numerous directions.
-Nimrod is associated as Ninos, as well as Ninurta or Marduk, both of which are assigned god like status, and Gilgamesh, in part that he and Nimrod are listed as mighty hunters.
-By some scholars, Sargon of Akkad is also believed to be Nimrod.* The story of Nimrod carries a strong biblical significance, teaching fundamental lessons within an actual history.
+Many viewpoints are applied to the mythos of Nimrod, therefore, the historicity of Nimrod moves in numerous directions.
+Nimrod is associated as Ninos, as well as Ninurta or Marduk, both of which are assigned a god-like status; Gilgamesh is also mentioned, in part, because he and Nimrod are listed as mighty hunters.
+By some scholars, Sargon of Akkad is also believed to be the Nimrod figure.* However, the story of Nimrod carries significant biblical meaning, imparting fundamental lessons within a historical context.
+Nimrod is not clearly identified with any one person, but his archtype holds a steady influence.

 The building of the ziggurat is the first biblical representation of the people of Ham.
 Hamites continue after their rude patriarch, Ham.
-It is not certain what sin* Ham committed against his father, Noah, but it is determined there is something fundamentally wrong with Ham and is passed generationally to the people now overseen by Nimrod.
+It is not certain what sin* Ham committed against his father, Noah, but it is determined that there is something fundamentally wrong with Ham.
+It has been passed down generationally to the people now overseen by Nimrod.
 Countering this heritage, Shem is the progenitor of the Semitic peoples.
 Abraham is in the lineage of Shem, as is Jesus.
 The curse of Noah upon the Canaanite tribes becoming slaves to the lineage of Shem—Gen. 9.25, “Cursed be Canaan, he will be a servant of servants to his brothers”—produces animosity between the family of Ham and the families of Shem and Japheth.

-*The sin of Ham: raped his mother, thus the birth of Canaan.
-“Cursed be Canaan,” obviously a time-lapse between 9.24 & 9.25, as Canaan was not born yet.
+*The sin of Ham: raped his mother, thus the birth of Canaan?
+“Cursed be Canaan,” suggests a time-lapse between 9.24 & 9.25, as Canaan was not born yet.
 The family of Shem is given higher prominence (9.26).

-It may not be the technology that is such a problem, but the attitude and motive behind its use.
-Much like Cain, whose progeny begin to develop the modern world, it is not the development so much as the use it is put to.* The advent of what is recognized as a Bedouin culture is attributed to Jabel and is content in its beginnings.
-Later we find roving tribes of Bedouin who raid caravans, enslaving and snatching women and wealth.
-Even earlier we discover Tubal-Cain, who becomes an ironmonger and a militarist.
+It may not be the technology itself that is the problem, but rather the attitude and motive behind its use.
+Much like Cain, whose progeny helped shape the modern world, it is not the development itself, but rather the use to which it is put.* The advent of what is recognized as a Bedouin culture is attributed to Jabal and is content in its beginnings.
+Later, we find roving tribes of Bedouin who raid caravans, enslaving and snatching women and wealth.
+Even earlier, we discover Tubal-Cain, who becomes an ironmonger and a militarist.

-The intent to build the ziggurat becomes a statement of rebellion against God’s plan, and to become known among all peoples, that man’s power and notoriety shall replace God’s plan—who else has built such a ziggurat?
-This self-attribution leaves no room for the god of the Semite peoples we later see and resound with Abraham.
-Instead, it fits neatly within pagan notions—that there are many gods with whom we share space, that the gods are orchestrated within the stars and planets (which men have named), and to pierce the first heavenly encasement surrounding the earth seems their goal.
-The leadership and priests of Nimrod knew about God, so they attributed God in knowledge but by their actions disdain Him in their hearts.
-The ziggurat becomes a religious refuge to paganism, for its structure is made waterproof should God send another flood.
-The movement of God toward the people as well as His movement amongst His people is blunted.
+The intent to build the ziggurat becomes a statement of rebellion against God’s plan, for who else has built such a ziggurat?
+We will come together; others will come unto us.
+This self-attribution leaves no room for the god of the Semite peoples, whom we later see resounding with Abraham.
+Instead, it fits neatly within pagan notions—that there are many gods with whom we share space, that the gods are orchestrated within the stars and planets (which men have named).
+To pierce the first heavenly encasement surrounding the earth seems the goal of building the ziggurat.
+The leadership and priests of Nimrod were aware of God, they acknowledged Him, but in their hearts, they despised Him.
+Being waterproofed, the ziggurat becomes a religious refuge to paganism, repudiating God’s word that he would not send such a flood.

 In some ways, we see a repeat of the Adam and Eve story—not accepting the whole of the good, but grasping for other fruit, with the promise or belief that ‘I’ will become great—the burgeoning ‘I’ that captures us all and has now captured the Hamite people.
-Nimrod himself bears the responsibility for this hubris, for the biblical narrative tells us that lawless and cruel mankind has already returned to wicked ways, and we see this in the proliferation of the many gods and the ravaging of monotheism.
-There is no mention of meeting with God on top of the ziggurat, only to the heavens do they reach (stars, gods).
+Nimrod himself bears the responsibility for this hubris, as the biblical narrative tells us that lawless and cruel humankind has already returned to wicked ways, and this is evident in the proliferation of many gods and the ravaging of monotheism.
+There is no mention of meeting with God on top of the ziggurat; only to the heavens do they reach (stars, gods).
 God is not mentioned in Gen. 11.1-4.

-The facts indicate a completely different story and society, that the name of the Lord was known only by the few, certainly among Hamites, and that Nimrod knew of Him but was not of Him.
+The facts indicate a completely different story and society, in which the name of the Lord was known only by a few, certainly among the Hamites, and that Nimrod was aware of Him but not of Him.

 “In that year, according to tradition, knowledge of the Lord was scarce among men, and certain forces in the Near East wished to keep things that way.
 Stories collected in medieval times, later published under the title Ma’a-sei Avraham Avinu (“Deeds of Abraham Our Father”), recall his birth as being marked by a star rising in the east, consuming other stars.
 At this fearful wonder, priests at the court of the Mesopotamian tyrant, Nimrod, prophesied that a child was to be born whose descendants would seize the spiritual future of mankind, condemning the old gods to the ashes, to be replaced by the One God.
 Nimrod trembled at this.
 Almost alone among his contemporaries, who were ignorant of the Almighty, he knew God and hated Him.
 The Bible itself mentions Nimrod only in passing, noting that he was “a mighty hunter before the Lord,” which the Oral Torah understands to mean that he hunted men’s souls, seeking to turn them away from God.
 So Nimrod, advised by Satan, literally hunted Abraham.
 The future patriarch was born in a cave suffused with supernatural light, and God sent the angel Gabriel to protect him, causing a black cloud to hide the child from his enemies.
 The boy was called Abraham.”*

 *David Klinghoffer, 2003.
-The Discovery of God, Three Leaves Press, Doubleday, p.
-1-2.
+The Discovery of God, Three Leaves Press, Doubleday, pp. 1-2.
 Highly recommended, and considered a classic.

 Upon the Earth, a counterforce to God has erupted.
-Spite, revenge, vindictiveness, lust for power without regard to any Godly standard, and a willingness to bend all things his way, Nimrod captures the minds of the people.
+Spite, revenge, vindictiveness, lust for power without regard to any godly standard, and a willingness to bend all things his way, Nimrod captures the minds of the people.
 The size of the ziggurat will require many thousands of men and years of work.
-As each day passes, the influence of the ziggurat’s construction, the hypnotic trance, becomes more a part of daily life.
-They are no longer focused on God but to the ziggurat.
-The whole of society is largely pressed toward this labor, whether feeding the men who are not otherwise productive, whether the ethos of the people bound by the ‘progress’ of the building program, all of the city-state is consumed by the building of the ziggurat, not counting other buildings required for the city-state to function.
+As each day passes, the influence of the ziggurat’s construction and its hypnotic trance becomes increasingly a part of daily life.
+The whole of society is pressed mainly toward this labor.
+Whether feeding the men who work on the ziggurat, or the people’s ethos now bound by the ‘progress’ of the building program, the building of the ziggurat consumes all of the city-state.

 Nimrod is the son of Cush.
 Nimrod’s heritage casts a dark suspicion upon him, in that he is the grandson of Ham, Ham being the son who profaned his father, Noah.
 Nimrod appears in the Bible as the king of Shinar and who ruled over much of Mesopotamia. “…they journeyed from the east, that they found a plain in the land of Shinar” Gn.
 11.2.
 “And the beginning of his kingdom was Babel, and Erech, and Accad, and Calneh, in the land of Shinar,” Gn.
 10.10.
 Much like his grandfather, Ham, he is far afield in his excesses and the later abuse of his neighbors.

-*Ashur, son of Shem, this city (Ashur) and the surrounding cities become the Assyrian Empire.
+Ashur, son of Shem, this city (Ashur) and the surrounding cities later became the nucleus of the Assyrian Empire.

 Empire of Nimrod.
-For more, search Nimrod and the Nile-Indus connection.
+For more information, search for Nimrod and the Nile-Indus connection.

-Nimrod, the ‘Mighty Hunter’ is despised within scripture.
-He is considered a hunter of men’s souls, a heritage handed down through the tainted soul nature of Ham.
-His strength developed into prowess, but not through or by God.
+Nimrod, the “Mighty Hunter,” is despised in scripture.
+He is considered a hunter of men’s souls, a heritage passed down through the tainted nature of Ham’s soul.
+His strength developed into prowess, but not through or by the power of God.
 Therefore, he is considered unholy in his nature and his acts.
+He is thought to have some form of gigantism.
+This gigantism is parsed toward Ham’s wife.
 Nimrod’s biblical name, meaning to rebel, associates him with the Cain heritage.
 “He [Nimrod] gradually turned the government into a tyranny, seeing no other way of turning men from the fear [reverence] of God, but to bring them into a constant dependence upon his power,” Josephus, Ant.
 1.4.2* (Bk.
 1, Ch.
 4, ¶ 2)

 *Nimrod: from Heb.
 Marad, to rebel; also, “we will rebel”, or “Come, let us rebel.”

 Essentially, in the building of the massive ziggurat, Nimrod is proposing the first public works program.
-This is the method Nimrod uses to organize and focus and captivate the population.
+This is the method Nimrod uses to organize, focus, and captivate the population.
 And they said, “Come, let us build a city, and a tower with its top to the sky, and make a name for ourselves; else we shall be scattered all over the world,” Gn.
-11.4. “…with its top to the sky,” might refer to more ancient temple projects in Egypt (3500-3200 BCE).
-The zodiac is the central understanding and focus of worship (sun god, Ra), the encasement of the earth by the planets and the stars,* which suborns the omnipresent God himself.
-The phrase, “else we be scattered all over the world” infers a possible fear of God which is rooted in the past (flood) and/or that they perceived themselves as facing many enemies, probably monotheists, in the heritage of Shem and Japheth.
+11.4. “…with its top to the sky,” indicates that the zodiac is the central understanding and focus of worship, the encasement of the earth by the planets and the stars.* The phrase, “else we be scattered all over the world,” suggests a possible fear of God rooted in the past (the flood).
+They perceived themselves as facing many enemies, likely monotheists from the heritage of Shem and Japheth.
 This phrase also infers the desire for and formation of a power base.
+Whereas, there are only indications of Cain’s structured society, with Nimrod there is no doubt secular society has reared its head.

-*”Ancient Egyptian religion and rituals was a complex system of polytheistic beliefs that formed an integral part of ancient Egyptian culture.
-It centered on Egyptian’s with many deities believed to be present and in control of the world.
+*”Ancient Egyptian religion and rituals were a complex system of polytheistic beliefs that formed an integral part of ancient Egyptian culture.
+The religion centered on Egypt, with many deities believed to be present and in control of the world.
 About 1500 deities are known.
 Rituals such as prayers and offerings were provided to the gods to gain their favor.
-Formal religious practice centered on the pharaohs, the rulers of Egypt, believed to possess divine powers by virtue of their positions.
+Formal religious practice centered on the pharaohs, the rulers of Egypt, who were believed to possess divine powers due to their positions.
 They acted as intermediaries between their people and the gods, and they were obligated to sustain the gods through rituals and offerings so that they could maintain Ma’at, the order of the cosmos, and repel Isfet, which was chaos.
-The state dedicated enormous resources to religious rituals and to the construction of temples. ¶ Individuals could interact with the gods for their own purposes, appealing for help through prayer or compelling the gods to act through magic.”—Wikipedia/ancient Egyptian gods.
-Whether Sumer borrowed from Egypt, or in the reverse, this description indicates the religious consciousness of much of the world.
+The state dedicated enormous resources to religious rituals and the construction of temples. ¶ Individuals could interact with the gods for their own purposes, appealing for help through prayer or compelling the gods to act through magic.”—Wikipedia/ancient Egyptian gods.
+This description indicates the religious consciousness of much of the world.

-By building the tower Nimrod unifies the people under his authority and attempts to reach the heavens, and thus the gods, and sometimes thought of as the place of the angels.
-Although his guarantee to his people that they may seek safety should God send another flood, and combined with the ziggurat, this ascension to the gods he now embraces, all of the elements become directed toward Nimrod’s glory.
-Even so, a primary lesson still carries weight, that without God there is no intrinsic power to unify.
-The unification of Nimrod is powered by connivance, coercion, or blunt trauma when needed.
+By building the Tower of Babel, Nimrod unifies the people under his authority and attempts to reach the heavens, and thus the gods.
+His promise that the people may seek safety if God sends another flood, combined with the organization and work to build the ziggurat itself, Nimrod embodies this ascension to the gods—all elements become directed toward Nimrod’s glory.
+Even so, a primary lesson within the story still carries weight, that without God, there is no intrinsic power to unify.
+This is shown to be the case as the unfinished tower is left to the desert.
+The unification of Nimrod is facilitated by connivance, coercion, or, when necessary, blunt trauma.

-Often the intellectual construct pushes and ‘forces the ground’, as in the example with Cain, and lacks graceful connotations, as through this forcing, impure motives often come into play.
-Nimrod went on to conquer Assyrian lands well north of Babylonian regions.
-He suppressed any godly notions of a devout or peaceful people and forced them as Cain forced the ground, to bend the land to his will.
+Nimrod went on to conquer the Assyrian lands, which were located well to the north of the Babylonian regions.
+He suppressed any godly notions of those devout or peaceful people.
+He forced those conquered, just as Cain forced the ground, to adhere to his will.
 The unification proposed by Nimrod is spawned by his intellectual construct and hatred of God.
 In Nimrod’s view, enemies seem to be on all sides, and the Earth once again becomes worn-torn.

-Due to these unrighteous assumptions of power, Nimrod always feared Shem and the sons of Shem (Gn.
-10.21-31).
-It is Shem’s lineage through Terah that Abraham becomes born.
-Forced to leave Ur due to Abraham’s belief in one almighty God, Terah and his family leave Ur and settle in Haran.
+Due to these unjustified assumptions of power, Nimrod always feared Shem and the sons of Shem (Gen. 10.21-31).
+It is through Shem’s lineage, via Terah, that Abraham is born.
+Forced to leave Ur due to Abraham’s belief in one almighty God, Terah’s family leave Ur and settle in Haran.
 Abraham’s belief in the one God also explains why later generations concerning the four kings from the north (Gn.
 14.5-7) raided extensively around the lands of Sodom, Gomorrah, Zohar, Zeboiim, and Admah (Gn.
 14.1-2), as well as the cities themselves.
 Even after some generations, this ongoing war had not ended.
 The kingly descendants of Nimrod were looking to eradicate the most notable figure in the family of Shem, Abraham.* When Abraham was not found, they were glad to take Lot as a captive.
 Nimrod is described as sly and deceitful, and because he is a descendant of Ham is cursed (named) by Noah as a family of “servants of servants” (Gn.
 9.25-27).

-*ibid, Klinghoffer, gives a good account of this search; also Chabad.org.
+Ibid.
+Klinghoffer provides a good account of this search; also, Chabad.org.

 Amid Nimrod’s building program, the people essentially renamed themselves the ‘earthly powerful’, representing on the earth the many gods they supported.
-Nimrod encouraged defiance to God and then garnered the envy of other men, and it is under this influence and pathway the people followed.
+Nimrod encouraged defiance of God and then garnered the envy of other men; it is under this influence and pathway that the people followed.
 Such pathways are of the flesh, and the flesh weighs heavy.
 They were trying to outwit God.* After their imaginations, they entered into a kind of unreality.
-They undertook the building of the ziggurat in their name and to attribute self, dismissing God.
+They undertook the building of the ziggurat in their name and to attribute Self, dismissing God.
 The construction of the ziggurat entails an act of rebellion.

-*They built the ziggurat to escape another flood if sent again by God.
-Fire-kilned bricks cemented with pitch or asphalt makes for a waterproof building.
+*They built the ziggurat to escape another flood if God sent such a flood again.
+Fire-kilned bricks cemented with pitch or asphalt make for a waterproof building.

 Chapter Nine